Returning To DJing After A Break

 One of the biggest changes in music is the flip from scarcity to abundance.

 Nowadays, all DJs have access to pretty much everything.
-So rather than DJing being about knowing how to get the latest tracks first, it’s more than ever about things like curation, programming, and how you DJ with that music (techniques).
+So rather than DJing being about knowing how to get the latest tracks first, it’s more than ever about things like curation, programming, and how you DJ with that music (mixing).
 That, and actually making your own versions of tracks to DJ with.

 We’ll get on to all of that soon.